Giovannicampo/IntegrationMethods/README.md

 # IntegrationMethods
-Integration methods implemented in python.
+From calculus to algorithm: discrete integration methods implemented in Python for the resolution of definite integrals.

 Work in progress...